hesitatetowonder/Tetris/README.md

 # Tetris
 Tetris in JS
-Controls are arrow keys or 'a' = left, 's' = right and 'z' = down.
+Controls are arrow keys(up to rotate) or 'a' = left, 's' = right, 'z' = down and 'w' to rotate.